 - Include a bit of personality so readers learn to recognize your sends

-- Use headline analyzer tools to guide word choice (here are two recommended ones)
+- Use headline analyzer tools to guide word choice (see our recommendations on this newsletter checklist).

 Great subject lines are subjective.
 Different ones work best for different types of content and audiences.

 For example, Ghost’s Publisher Weekly newsletter experienced an increase in open rates when the subject lines included “how to” statements.
 By using this phrasing more frequently, the newsletter now has a consistent open rate of at least 43%.